miriamvall/mevn-moviesDB/README.md

 # MOVIES database

-This is a CRUD (Create, Read, Update, Delete) web app built with the MEVN stack, which includes:
+This is a CRUD (Create, Read, Update, Delete) web app built with the MEVN stack, which implements a REST API on its back-end part.

 * MongoDB (using the mongoose module on Node.js) to store the movies data
 * Express.js, a web application framework for Node.js